These terms of business govern the basis on which Accura Advokatpartnerselskab ("Accura") provides legal services to clients, unless otherwise agreed.

-Names and contact information of the partners and staff with Accura who will normally provide legal services to the client will appear from an engagement letter or correspondence with Accura.
+Names and contact details of the partners and staff with Accura who will normally provide legal services to the client will appear from an engagement letter or correspondence with Accura.

 Accura has taken out a liability insurance and provided a guarantee in accordance with the rules of the Danish Bar and Law Society.
 The liability insurance covers all legal services irrespective of where such services are provided.
 The partners and staff who are not licensed to practise law are also covered by Accura's liability insurance.
 Accura's liability insurance and guarantee have been taken out with AIG Europe Limited, Osvald Helmuths Vej 4, 2000 Frederiksberg, Denmark.

 We will inform the client of any public legal aid provided by current Danish legislation or any legal aid available under an insurance taken out by the client if relevant in relation to the specific case.
-If our fees are to be paid by a public authority or an insurance company, on a preliminary or final basis, we will inform the client of the principles for the fixing of fees and the possible consequences for the client.
+If our fees are to be paid by a public authority or an insurance company on a preliminary or final basis, we will inform the client of the principles for determining fees and the possible consequences for the client.

-Any dispute relating to Accura's legal services will be solved according to the provisions set out in clause I1(a)(i)19.1.
+Any dispute relating to Accura's legal services will be solved according to the provisions set out in clause 1.

 3 MEASURES TO PREVENT MONEY LAUNDERING